 Sesshin refers to an intensive meditation retreat that is among the most important of Zen practices.
 During sesshin many hours of meditation - and frequent meetings with the Zen master - provide an unmatched opportunity to profoundly deepen your spiritual practice, and to emerge with a transformed understanding of your life.

-Before attending sesshin with us we recommend that you first receive basic instruction at one of our groups, or during an Intro to Zen day at the monastery, before applying to attend sesshin.
+If you are new to Zen practice, we recommend that you first receive basic instruction at one of our groups, or during an Intro to Zen day at the monastery, before applying to attend sesshin.
 We also offer shorter Zen Life weekend retreats that are ideal for beginners, and will give you a taste of sesshin.
 See our Events page for dates.